 This yearlong course is an exploratory Project Lead the Way course in the study of electronics.
 Digital electronics is focused on the fundamentals of electronic devices such as cellular phones, computers, digital cameras, high definition televisions, and electronic game systems.
-Through project-based learning, the students will analyze, design and build digital electronic circuits using technology such as robots, sensors and motor controls.
-This course will expose students to the design process, teamwork, communication methods, standards, and technical documentation.
-(See www.pltw.org for more information.)
-PLTW COMPUTER-INTEGRATED MANUFACTURING (CIM) HONORS Credits: 2 Course Code: TE830--- Length: Year Grade Level(s): 11, 12 Prerequisites:
+Through project-based learning, the students will analyze, design and build digital electronic circuits using

+PLTW COMPUTER-INTEGRATED MANUFACTURING (CIM) HONORS

+Credits: 2 Length: Year Course Code: TE830--- Grade Level(s):

-Introduction to Engineering Design (IED) and 1 additional PLTW course Content:
+Introduction to Engineering Design (IED) and 1

+additional PLTW course

 In this course students discover and explore manufacturing processes, product design, robotics, and automation.
 Students learn how manufacturing transforms ideas into products while gaining an opportunity to experience and innovative and exciting industry.
 Students use this knowledge to design solutions for real-world manufacturing problems.
 This course develops student's knowledge and skills of Computer Aided Design and Manufacturing to produce products.
 Students will also work in a collaborative atmosphere to design, build, and program factory system models.
-This course provides a foundation for student interested in design, engineering, and manufacturing fields of study or careers.
+This course provides a foundation for student interested in design. engineering, and manufacturing fields of study or careers.
 (See www.pltw.org for more information.)

-PLTW ENGINEERING DESIGN & DEVELOPMENT (EDD) HONORS Credits: 2 Course Code: TE860---- Length: Year Grade Level(s): 11, 12 Prerequisites: Introduction to Engineering Design (IED) and 1 additional PLTW course Content:
+PLTW ENGINEERING DESIGN & DEVELOPMENT (EDD) HONORS

+Credits: 2 Length: Year Course Code: TE860--- Grade Level(s):

+Introduction to Engineering Design (IED) and 1

+additional PLTW course